 2018-2019 Stormwater Utility Fee Review

-The second phase, which will take place from January to March 2019, will examine the current rate structure and credit system.
+The second phase examined the rate structure and credit system.
 Credits allow stormwater customers to reduce their fees through practices that reduce stormwater runoff and/or reduce the cost burden to ACC for implementation of the Stormwater Management Program.
 This improves the fairness of our fee system.

-ACC Stormwater is hosting regional open house meetings to provide information about the Stormwater Utility Fee, the current review, and to gather feedback from customers about the fee structure and credits.
-All open house meetings will start at 6:30 p.m. and end at 8:00 p.m.
-We hope to meet you at one of the following locations:
+ACC Stormwater hosted several regional open house meetings to provide information about the Stormwater Utility Fee, the review, and to gather feedback from customers about the fee structure and credits.
+If any additional meetings are scheduled, they will be posted here.

 If you would like a member of the Stormwater Team to come speak with your neighborhood, business, or civic group about stormwater issues or the Utility Fee, please email firstname.lastname@example.org.